This article looks at managing services on Linux servers. We will focus on the command line, and on the systemctl

 command prints runtime information, including whether or not the service is active and what the main process ID is.
 The output also includes the most recent log file data.

-There is a lot more to systemd to what we have covered here.
-In particular, we haven’t talked about unit files and targets.
-If you want to learn more about systemd, the official documentation is available from freedesktop.org.
+There is a lot more to systemd.
+In particular, I haven’t talked about unit files and systemd targets.
+If you want to learn more about systemd, the official documentation is available at freedesktop.org.

 Although you can use systemctl

 on cPanel servers it is recommended to use cPanel’s restartsrv scripts.
-The scripts were introduced when RHEL made the switch from Upstart to systemd, and the scripts will work correctly regardless of the init system used.
+The scripts were introduced when RHEL made the switch from Upstart to systemd, and the scripts work correctly regardless of the init system used.
+The scripts also make sure that WHM knows about the state of services.

 You can see the scripts that are available by listing the contents of the /scripts directory: